CtrlK

 Distinctiveness Conflict Risk

-The combination of specific platforms (RSS, Twitter, Telegram) with trading creates some distinctiveness, but 'trading' alone could overlap with other trading-related skills, and the description doesn't clearly carve out its niche.
+The combination of signal sources (RSS, Twitter, Telegram) with trading is somewhat distinctive, but 'trading' alone is broad and could overlap with other trading-related skills.
+The description doesn't clearly carve out its niche versus general trading bots or social media monitoring skills.

 2 / 3